 3. We conducted our audit in accordance with the Standards on Auditing specified under section 143(10) of the Act.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ('ICAI') together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ('ICAI') together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics issued by the ICAI.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

+Emphasis of Matter

-Emphasis of Matter- Non-compliance with laws and regulations
+Non-compliance with laws and regulations

-4. We draw attention to Note 14(iii) and Note 27(iii) to the accompanying standalone financial statement which indicates delay in receipt of foreign currency receivable amounting to ₹ 5,020 lakhs and delay in payment of foreign currency payable amounting to ₹ 428 lakhs, as at 31 March 2023, beyond the timelines stipulated vide FED Master Direction No.16/2015-16 and FED Master Direction No. 17 / 2016-17, respectively, under the Foreign Exchange Management Act, 1999.
-The management of the Company is in the process of recovering the outstanding dues and making the payments for outstanding payables and regularising these defaults by filing necessary applications with the appropriate authorities for condonation of such delays.
-The management is of the view that the fines/ penalties if any, that may be levied pursuant to delay's, are currently unascertainable but are not expected to be material and accordingly, the accompanying standalone financial statements do not include any consequential adjustments that may arise due to such delay/ default.
+- 4. We draw attention to Note 15(iii) and Note 29(iv) to the accompanying standalone financial statements which indicates delay in receipt of foreign currency trade receivables amounting to ₹ 3,091 lakhs and delay in payment of foreign currency trade payables amounting to ₹ 191 lakhs, as at 31 March 2024, beyond the timelines stipulated vide FED Master Direction No. 16/2015-16 and FED Master Direction No. 17/2016-17, respectively, under the Foreign Exchange Management Act, 1999.
+The management of the Company is in the process of recovering the outstanding dues and making the payments for outstanding payables and regularising these defaults by filing necessary applications with the appropriate authority for condonation of such delays.
+The management is of the view that the fines/penalties if any, that may be levied pursuant to delay's, are currently unascertainable but are not expected to be material and accordingly, the accompanying standalone financial statements do not include any consequential adjustments that may arise due to such delay/default.
+Our opinion is not modified in respect of this matter. - 5.
+We draw attention to Note 42(iii) of the accompanying standalone financial statements, which describes that a fire incident occurred at one of the Company's manufacturing plant situated at Waluj on 8 May 2023, effecting the operations of the plant and resulting in damage to inventories, plant and equipments and other accessories, building and other civil structures, for which the Company has estimated and provided for impairment loss (net) amounting to ₹ 2,076 lakhs for the year ended 31 March 2024.
+The Company has also recorded total insurance claim income amounting to ₹ 3,051 lakhs received as a final payment towards inventories and interim payment towards plant and equipments and other accessories, building and other civil structures.
+Such loss and insurance claim income has been disclosed as 'Exceptional Items' in the accompanying standalone financial statements.
+The management of the Company is currently in the process of ascertaining the further operational losses caused due to fire and believes that all such losses are adequately insured.
 Our opinion is not modified in respect of this matter.

-Key Audit Matters
+Key Audit Matter

-5. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
+6. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-6. We have determined the matters described below to be the key audit matters to be communicated in our report.
+7. We have determined the matters described below to be the key audit matters to be communicated in our report.